epocrates logo

 History

-- In cases of simple or partial SBO, patients may have an acute onset of symptoms, but will generally continue to pass gas and stool, although in lower quantities.
+• In cases of simple or partial SBO, patients may have an acute onset of symptoms, but will generally continue to pass gas and stool, although in lower quantities.
+Uncommonly, where there is hyperperistalsis distal to the obstruction, diarrhea may occur.
 Fever may be present, but it is likely to be mild.
-Vomiting is typically, but not always present, and is likely to be bilious.
+Vomiting is typically, but not always, present and is likely to be bilious.

-- Patients with simple SBO present with abdominal distention, mild diffuse 4-quadrant abdominal tenderness.[12]
+• Patients with simple SBO present with abdominal distention and mild, diffuse 4-quadrant abdominal tenderness.[15]
 They may appear sick, with mild dehydration.
-A mass may be palpated in the abdomen in cases where an underlying malignancy is the cause of the SBO.
-Patients are also classically described as having high-pitched (tinkling) increased-frequency bowel sounds early in presentation, but bowel sounds may become less frequent in those with late obstruction as a result of intestinal muscular fatigue.[13]
-[14] However, the accuracy of abdominal auscultation for bowel obstruction has been questioned.[15]
+If an underlying malignancy is the cause of the SBO, a mass may be palpated in the abdomen.
+Patients are also classically described as having high-pitched (tinkling) increased-frequency bowel sounds early in presentation, but bowel sounds may become less frequent in those with late obstruction as a result of intestinal muscular fatigue.[16]
+[17] However, the accuracy of abdominal auscultation for bowel obstruction has been questioned.[18]

-- Patients with complicated SBO appear very ill at presentation.
+• Patients with complicated SBO appear very ill at presentation.
 They demonstrate tachycardia and tachypnea, reflective of intravascular volume depletion and pain.
 In advanced stages, these patients may have fever and hypotension.
 The abdomen is usually distended, due to the obstructed bowel and the presence of ascites that develops in the setting of complete intestinal obstruction.
+Localized or generalized guarding together with signs of severe systemic illness, such as a high fever and tachycardia, may indicate that peritonitis has developed.[1]

 Investigations